 There are no specific course requirements for admission to the doctoral program.
-Nevertheless, an applicant should have prior research experience, as well as the equivalent of a bachelor’s degree.
+Nevertheless, an applicant should have prior research experience and the equivalent of a bachelor’s degree.
 The Department of Psychology does not require the GRE for admission.
-The major focus of the doctoral program is on research training, and admission is highly selective.
+The doctoral program’s primary focus is research training, and admission is highly selective.

 In addition to fulfilling Stanford University requirements for the degree, the following departmental requirements are stipulated.

 The Doctoral Training Program

 A student typically concentrates in one of several areas within Psychology.
 Across all areas, the training program emphasizes the development of research competence, and students are encouraged to develop skills and attitudes appropriate to a career of continuing research productivity.

 Two kinds of experience are necessary for this purpose.
 One is learning substantial amounts of theoretical, empirical, computational, and methods information.
 Several courses and seminars are provided to assist in this learning, and students are expected to construct a program in consultation with their advisor(s) to obtain this knowledge in the most stimulating and economical fashion.

 A second aspect of training cannot be gained from the courses or seminars.
 This is first-hand knowledge of, and practical experience with, the methods of psychological investigation and study.
 Therefore, students are expected to spend half their time on research and take no more than ten units of coursework per quarter, beginning in the first quarter.